wp-plugins/dreamobjects/readme.txt

 1. The uploader page, as seen by Authors

 == Changelog ==

+= 3.2.1 =
+Mar 28, 2013 by Ipstenu

+* Dropping support for PHP 5.2, since AWSSDK did it first.
+It's not me, Mom!

 = Version 3.2 =
 Mar 19, 2013 by Ipstenu